 Transport in London

 At first it is not clear, but you quickly get used to it.
 Well, if you do not like all these buses and metros, then all London taxis are at your disposal.
-I'll notice that it's not necessary to be cabs, there are a lot of companies that you can use just by calling their control room.
+I'll notice that it's not necessary to use cabs, there are a lot of other different companies.
 Travel by such a taxi on call will be 2 times cheaper.

 Naturally, there are also car rental companies in England, if you are confident in your ability to drive on the left, you can rent a car of any kind: from small cars to Ferrari, Porsche and Lamborghini.